Westmont Hilltop High School: Athletics

 The high school's mascot is the Hilltopper.
 The school's official colors are red and gray, with white and/or black often appearing in athletics uniforms.
 Westmont Hilltop High School is a member of the Laurel Highlands Athletic Conference for most sports.
 The interlocking "WH" that currently appears on the school's team uniforms and helmets was originally designed by Darren Trebel (Class of '85) in 1982 at the request of Vice Principal Jack Yoder.
 The design was implemented in time for the school's football team to take part in filming for "All the Right Moves" in Fall, 1983 (see Cultural References below).
+The modernized logo, "The Flying WH" was designed as mart of an update re-brand along with "The WH Signature Banner", "The Hilltopper's Logo", and "The Hills".
+All of which can be found on the WHSD district logo page.

-On four occasions Westmont Hilltop sports teams have advanced to the Pennsylvania Interscholastic Athletic Association (PIAA) or equivalent state championship finals; however, no WHHS team has ever won a state championship.
+On five occasions Westmont Hilltop sports teams have advanced to the Pennsylvania Interscholastic Athletic Association (PIAA) or equivalent state championship finals; however, no WHHS team has ever won a state championship.
 The first team to do so was the 2002 men's soccer team, which was defeated in sudden death double overtime.
-The second team was the 2003 men's hockey team, which advanced to the state championship, but also lost by one goal.
-The women's basketball team were state runners-up in 2005 and 2006.
+The second team was the 2003 boy's hockey team, which advanced to the state championship, but also lost by one goal.
+The girls's basketball team were state runners-up in 2005, 2006, and 2025.